Find Trade Colleges

 The states with the most job growth for Rolling Machine Operator are South Dakota, Georgia, and Florida.
 Watch out if you plan on working in Virginia, Massachusetts, or Ohio.
 These states have the worst job growth for this type of profession.

-The salary for Metal and Plastic Rolling Machine Setters, Operators, and Tenders ranges between about $25,720 and $60,640 a year.
+The typical yearly salary for Metal and Plastic Rolling Machine Setters, Operators, and Tenders is somewhere between $25,720 and $60,640.

 undefined